 This information will be useful in a number of areas, for example in the management of contaminated sites, such as Giant Mine, and management and maintenance of NWT road infrastructure by the Department of Infrastructure.

-Work is currently underway on a Canada-wide "Strategy for the Management of Municipal Wastewater Effluent", which includes the development of national performance standards.
-The Water Resources Division and Environment Canada, co-chairs of a Northern Research Working Group for Municipal Wastewater Effluent, are working with other members including regulatory boards to develop recommendations on appropriate national performance standards needed for northern Canada.
+Work is currently underway on a Canada-wide "Strategy for the Management of Municipal Wastewater Effluent," which includes the development of national performance standards.
+ENR's Water Management and Monitoring division and Environment and Climate Change Canada, co-chairs of a Northern Research Working Group for Municipal Wastewater Effluent, are working with other members including regulatory boards to develop recommendations on appropriate national performance standards needed for northern Canada.

 Given that standards feasible in the lower latitudes of Canada may not be achievable or appropriate for municipalities in the North, the Northern Research Working Group has done studies to identify factors that affect and can optimize municipal wastewater treatment.
 Reconnaissance wastewater effluent sampling was done in several communities during the summers between 2007 and 2011.

 PARTNERS is a large, multi-disciplinary, multi-national project investigating the freshwater cycle of the Arctic.
 This research effort measures the biogeochemical characteristics of river waters as they flow from land into the Arctic Ocean.
 The overall objective is to use river water chemistry to study the origins and fates of continental runoff.
-The Water Resources Division is assisting American researchers with this international program by sampling water in the Mackenzie River above the delta.
+ENR's Water Management and Monitoring division is assisting American researchers with this international program by sampling water in the Mackenzie River above the delta.

 In Canada, instrumental meteorological and hydrometric records are relatively recent, particularly in the more remote regions.
 For example, in the Mackenzie Delta, instrumental weather data only extend back to the 1930s, while most hydrometric data collection began during the 1970s.
 Record periods of this short length are a poor basis for the detection of environmental change and are unlikely to capture the annual and seasonal extremes that characterize climate and hydrology of a region.

 Dendrochronology is the dating of past events through the study of tree rings.
 For example, climatic histories can be reconstructed with an annual resolution.
-Ongoing research by the Carleton University Paleoecological Laboratory, supported by the Water Resources Division in Yellowknife, has reconstructed up to 300 years of annual and seasonal stream flow for select sites from a network of 25 tree-ring chronologies.
+Ongoing research by the Carleton University Paleoecological Laboratory, supported by ENR, has reconstructed up to 300 years of annual and seasonal stream flow for select sites from a network of 25 tree-ring chronologies.
 Results from paleo-environmental tree-ring studies can help to place current climatic and hydrologic fluctuations into a long-term context and can assist in environmental management and impact assessment decision-making.